pooyavahidi/examples/ai/gradient_descent.md

 BGD computes the gradient of the objective function using the *entire dataset* at each step.
 It updates the model's parameters based on the average gradient calculated from all data points.
 This method provides a more accurate estimate of the true gradient, which leads to a smoother convergence.
 However, it can be computationally expensive for large datasets since it requires processing all data points before updating the parameters.

 ### Stochastic Gradient Descent (SGD)
-Traditionally, SGD is indeed associated with a batch size of 1.
-In this case, the model updates its parameters after computing the gradient of the loss with respect to each individual training example.
-This is why it's called "stochastic" — the updates are based on a single sample, introducing randomness.
+SGD uses batch size of 1.
+The model updates its parameters after computing the gradient of the loss with respect to each individual training example.
+This is why it's called "stochastic" — each round of update is based on a single random example from the dataset.

+The general steps for stochastic gradient descent are as follows:

+1. Initialize the model parameters randomly or with some predefined values.
+2. Randomly select a subset of training data (a mini-batch or a single data point) from the dataset.
+3. Compute the gradient of the loss function with respect to the model parameters using the selected subset of data.
+4. Update the model parameters using the computed gradient and a learning rate: `parameter = parameter - learning_rate * gradient`
+5. Repeat steps 2-4 until a predefined stopping criterion is met (e.g., a maximum number of iterations, convergence, or a minimum change in the loss function).

+SGD has several hyperparameters, such as the learning rate, batch size, and regularization terms, that need to be tuned for optimal performance.
+Additionally, several variants of SGD exist that incorporate adaptive learning rates and momentum, such as AdaGrad, RMSProp, and Adam, to improve the algorithm's convergence properties and stability.

 **Highly Stochastic and Noisy Updates**: